 If you are in need, please call us today to find out more about how we can help to meet your specific needs.

 Do I have to live in St. Catharines?

-Most of our programs are served too residents of our locations, however our ID Clinic is a regionally offered program.
+Most of our programs are served to residents of either St. Catharines or Thorold, however our ID Clinic is a regionally offered program.

-Our food bank services are available for clients in these cities - our Thorold clients can access our Thorold food bank and our St. Catharines clients can access our Thorold food bank.
-Any of our clients can access our Thorold Thirft Store for clothing needs, however our St. Catharines location does also offer a clothing room.
+Our food and clothing bank services are available for clients in St. Catharines and Thorold, at the branches located in these cities - our Thorold clients can access our Thorold food bank and Thrift Shop for clothign services, and our St. Catharines clients can access our St. Catharines food and clothing banks.

 Contacts for those outside of St. Catharines and Thorold: